Die Hard: Critical response

 Initial critical reviews of Die Hard were mixed.
-Audiences reacted more positively; polls by the market research firm CinemaScore found that audiences gave it an average rating of "A+" on an A+ to F scale.
+Audiences reacted more positively; polls by the market research firm CinemaScore found that audiences gave it a rare average rating of "A+" on an A+ to F scale.

 McTiernan's direction was praised.
 In the Chicago Tribune, Dave Kehr wrote that McTiernan's "logical" direction created a sense of scale in the film that made it seem more significant than its content.
 The scene in which the terrorists take over the building was described as a "textbook study" by Kevin Thomas, providing a strong introduction to both McTiernan's abilities and De Bont's cinematography.
 De Govia's set design was complimented by Kehr as "ingenious".
 Ebert praised the stunts and special effects.

 Critics were conflicted over Willis's performance.
 Many considered Die Hard Willis's breakout role, reviving his faltering transition from television to film star, and demonstrating his leading-man status and comedic range.
 Kathy Huffhines and James Mills considered Willis's performance an evolution of his Moonlighting character David Addison with less sexism and more masculinity.
 Huffhines wrote that the performance improved as Willis hewed closer to his own working-class background.
 Reviewers including Terry Lawson and Paul Willistein believed that despite expectations, Willis had been well cast, bringing a necessary vulnerability and sense of humor to a contemporary hero; one who displays remorse, fear, and indecision without being overly macho or comedic, and delivers dialogue that other action stars could not.
 Marke Andrews argued that this vulnerability was essential to creating tension because audiences care about the character's fate.
 Some reviewers felt that Willis's strongest talent—his comedic ability—had been woefully underutilized.

 Writing for The Washington Post, Hal Hinson complimented Willis's "grace and physical bravado" that allowed him to stand alongside the likes of Stallone and Schwarzenegger.
 Conversely Vincent Canby said he lacked "toughness".
 Reviewers generally agreed that Willis's dramatic acting was unimpressive or limited; Jay Boyar believed his abilities were perfect for McClane, although Kehr criticized him as only a television-level star.
 Richard Schickel said Willis's performance was "whiny and self-involved", and that removing his undershirt by the film's denouement was the totality of his acting range.
 He acknowledged it was difficult to perform when acting only against special effects.